llorenscm/aeiou/README.md

 # aeiou

-aeiou is a web application to improve strok of the letters and numbers for first grade children.
+aeiou is a web application to improve strok of the letters and numbers for children.

 ## Links